 As lockdown measures start to ease in some locations, The Scouts are working with youth sector partners and government agencies to understand what a safe return to face-to-face Scouts looks like, now the readiness level has reduced from red to Amber in Cheshire.

 Amber means: The rate of infection is reducing consistently most parts of the country.
-Impact on Scouts: Digital Programme delivery, small group sessions can take place outdoors, no residential activities or camping.
+Impact on Scouts: Digital Programme delivery, small group sessions can take place indoors and outdoors, no residential activities or camping.

 You can now read the framework and the set of guidance on how elements of face-to-face Scouts could take place and the safety measures required.
 Use this guidance now to start making local plans for how you could implement some face-to-face activities.
 There is no rush – please work through this in a timeframe that works for you.Bringing everyone back together safely – starting to prepare